Patricia Ann Ledford INKS !!

 Along the way, I thought about the past two days.
 God had definitely taken me on an adventure.
 What did it mean?
 I liked the cabin, but having had my condo on the market a year ago, I was not in any way whatsoever ready to put it back on the market, go through multiple showings and interruptions, with a remote chance of selling it.
 After driving in absolute silence (except for the voice in my head) for six hours, I finally found a restaurant (and a cell phone signal) in Vonore, TN.
 I was starving and ordered my "brunch".
 As soon as the server left my table, my phone rang.
 It was the concierge/property manager for my condo complex.
 She said, "Pat, you know how you said you didn't want to put your condo on the market again, but if I had someone interested in a property like yours I could show it?"

 In shock, I replied, "Yes".
 She said, "Well, I showed some folks a condo like yours and they would really like to see yours.
 Would you be willing to let me show it at noon tomorrow?"
 I agreed.

 I got back to the condo around six that evening.
-Ali and Jeff were there.
+My daughter and her husband were there.
 It was clear that a lot had to be done to get the condo ready to show – but my wonderful kids helped, and the condo was ready to show at noon on Friday.
 That evening [just about 48 hours after I had left Nat's cabin], I had a contract on my condo for MUCH+ more than I had paid for it.